 - enables students to develop thorough knowledge, understanding and skills in working mathematically and in communicating concisely and precisely - provides opportunities for students to develop rigorous mathematical arguments and proofs, and to use mathematical models extensively - provides opportunities for students to develop their awareness of the interconnected nature of mathematics, its beauty and its functionality - provides a basis for progression to further study in mathematics or related disciplines and in which mathematics has a vital role at tertiary level - provides an appropriate mathematical background for students whose future pathways may involve mathematics and its applications in such areas as science, engineering, finance and economics.

-The Mathematics Extension 1 Year 11 course content is comprised of four Topics, with the Topics divided into Subtopics.
+The Mathematics Extension 1 Year 11 course content is comprised of three Topics, with the Topics divided into Subtopics.

-- Topic: Functions
+Topic: Functions

-Further Work with Functions
+Further Work with Functions Polynomials

-- Polynomials

-- Topic: Trigonometric Functions
+Topic: Trigonometric Functions

-Inverse Trigonometric Functions

-Further Trigonometric Identities
+Further Trigonometry

-- Topic: Calculus

-Rates of Change

-Topic: Combinatorics Working with Combinatorics
+• Topic: Combinatorics